 Hysterectomy - Abdominal

 This page will provide you with information about Abdominal Hysterectomy.
 For further details, you should speak to your consultant.
+If simpler treatments have failed to work, a hysterectomy could be an option for you – although it is a major operation.
+You symptoms are very likely to improve after the procedure.

 What is a hysterectomy?